TachyonicProject/luxon/docs/source/tutorials/cmd.rst

 Part 5: Adding new users
 ------------------------

 In this Section we will be adding the view that allows us to add a new user account.
-Just like the WSGI hanler, luxon's cmd handler also works with request and reponse objects.
+Just like the WSGI handler, luxon's cmd handler also works with request and reponse objects.
 The request object has a ``.read()`` method, that reads from stdin.
 This gives us the opportunity to capture input from the user's terminal.